danforthcenter/plantcv/docs/psII_tutorial.md

 1.  **Image 1:** F0 (a.k.a Fdark/null) image.
 2.  **Image 2:** Fmin image.
 3.  **Image 3:** Fmax image.
-5.  **Output directory:** If debug mode is set to 'print' output images from each step are produced, otherwise ~4 final output images are produced.
+5.  **Output directory:** If debug mode is set to 'print' output images from each step are produced.

+This tutorial showcases an example workflow for fluorescence images taken with the [CropReporter system](https://www.phenovation.com/cropreporter/).
+CropReporter images are stored in .DAT files where multiple frames, depending on the measurement protocol, are stored into a single file.
+Users with different data formats can still analyze fluorescence images by reading in individual images for each.
+Image sets that don't have an `fdark` frame can create a null image of the same size with `np.zeros`.

 Optional Inputs:

 *  **Debug Flag:** Prints or plots (if in Jupyter or have x11 forwarding on) an image at each step
-*  **Region of Interest:** The user can input their own binary region of interest or image mask (for PSII images we use a premade mask to remove the screws from the image).
-Make sure the input is the same size as your image or you will have problems.

 Sample command to run a workflow on a single PSII image set:

 * Always test workflows (preferably with -D flag for debug mode) before running over a full image set.

 ```
-./workflowname.py -i /home/user/images/testimg.png -o /home/user/output-images -D 'print'
+./workflowname.py -i /home/user/images/PSII_PSD_testimg_22_rep6.DAT.DAT -o /home/user/output-images -D 'print'

 ```